 Their admirable efforts have allowed Faaso’s to become one of the leading companies in a short span of just eleven years.
 It has allowed itself to remain in India being the fastest and most trustworthy food brand here which is worthy of praise as well.
 Their food items vary from rice to wraps to gourmet dishes to starters and desserts.

-Jaydeep, being very well-educated (a degree in production engineering from Jadavpur University, MBA from IIM-Lucknow and a degree from INSEAD, France for management programme), busted the myth that to excel at entrepreneurship one ought not have little or no education (People!
+Jaydeep, being very well-educated (a degree in production engineering from Jadavpur University, MBA from IIM-Lucknow and a degree from INSEAD, France for management program), busted the myth that to excel at entrepreneurship one ought not to have little or no education (People!
 Sigh.).

 Early life & entrepreneurship: